genius101/MEAN-Project4/project4.md

       </html>

-- [ ]  Change the directory back up to Books:
+<p>Change the directory back up to Books:</p>

 - [x] cd ..

-- [ ] Start the server by running this command:
+<p>Start the server by running this command:</p>

 - [ ] node server.js

 ![4 viii](https://user-images.githubusercontent.com/10243139/118357336-8e675280-b571-11eb-8622-ec204d391bff.jpg)

-- [ ] You need to open TCP port 3300 in your AWS Web Console for your EC2 Instance
+<p>You need to open TCP port 3300 in your AWS Web Console for your EC2 Instance</p>

 ![4 ix](https://user-images.githubusercontent.com/10243139/118357352-a343e600-b571-11eb-997b-9ed29b22d506.png)

-- [ ] Now you can access our Book Register web application from the Internet with a browser using Public IP address or Public DNS name.
+<p>Now you can access our Book Register web application from the Internet with a browser using Public IP address or Public DNS name.</p>

 ![4 x](https://user-images.githubusercontent.com/10243139/118357367-b5258900-b571-11eb-8a0d-085405972850.jpg)

-- [ ] This is what the backend looks like from the console when you add data from the browser
+<p>This is what the backend looks like from the console when you add data from the browser</p>

 ![4 xi](https://user-images.githubusercontent.com/10243139/118357386-ca9ab300-b571-11eb-9256-87a93f795e85.jpg)

-- [ ] This is what it looks like when you refresh the browser
+<p>This is what it looks like when you refresh the browser</p>

 ![4 xii](https://user-images.githubusercontent.com/10243139/118357401-dd14ec80-b571-11eb-9b48-0b20117a7da4.jpg)

-Congratulations!
+<h1>Congratulations!</h1>